 Milliman does not intend to benefit and assumes no duty or liability to other parties who receive this work.
 This material should only be reviewed in its entirety.
-This exhibit should be viewed in conjunction with, and is subject to the same caveats and limitations outlined in the September 19, 2023 letter.
+This exhibit should be viewed in conjunction with, and is subject to the same caveats and limitations outlined in, the September 19, 2023 letter.
+9/21/2023 Milliman

-Milliman

 2 Risk scores are set to 1.000 since we do not have finalized scores.
-The final risk scores for January 2024 - June 2024 will be based on enrollment as of October 2023, and the final risk scores for July 2024 - December 2024 will be based on enrollment as of April 2024
+The final risk scores for January 2024 - June 2024 will be based on enrollment as of October 2023, and the final risk scores for July 2024 - December 202